 Trilaciclib, a short-acting intravenous (IV) therapy, is in development for use in combination with chemotherapy and chemotherapy/checkpoint inhibitor regimens.
-Lerociclib, an oral therapy, is in development for use in combination with other targeted therapies.
+Lerociclib, an oral therapy, is in development for use in combination with other targeted therapies, including with SERDs in ER+, HER2- breast cancer.

-Trilaciclib: protecting bone marrow from damage by chemotherapy and improving patient outcomes
+Trilaciclib: preserving bone marrow and immune system function during chemotherapy and improving patient outcomes

 Chemotherapy is an effective and important weapon against cancer.
-However, chemotherapy does not differentiate between healthy cells and cancer cells and kills both, including important stem cells in the bone marrow (hematopoietic stem and progenitor cells, or HSPCs) that produce white blood cells, red blood cells and platelets.
+However, chemotherapy does not differentiate between healthy cells and cancer cells and kills both, including important stem cells in the bone marrow (hematopoietic stem and progenitor cells, or HSPCs) that produce white blood cells, red blood cells and platelets, and immune cells.
 This chemotherapy-induced bone marrow damage is known as myelosuppression.
 When white blood cells, red blood cells and platelets become depleted, chemotherapy patients are at increased risk of infection, experience anemia and fatigue, and are at increased risk of bleeding.
-Myelosuppression often requires the administration of rescue interventions such as growth factors and blood or platelet transfusions, and may also result in chemotherapy dose delays and reductions.
+Myelosuppression often requires the administration of rescue interventions such as growth factors and blood or platelet transfusions and may also result in chemotherapy dose delays and reductions.
+Immune cell damage may decrease the ability of the immune system to fight the cancer.

-Trilaciclib is a first-in-class myelopreservation agent designed to protect the bone marrow from damage by chemotherapy and improve patient outcomes.
+Trilaciclib is a first-in-class therapy designed to preserve bone marrow and immune system function during chemotherapy and improve patient outcomes.
+Clinical trials have demonstrated that trilaciclib can provide myelopreservation benefits (i.e. reduction of chemotherapy-induced myelosuppression effects) and, in certain settings, trilaciclib also has the potential to improve survival.
 It is a short-acting CDK4/6 inhibitor that is administered intravenously prior to chemotherapy.